 Anonymous types in C# are a feature that allows us to create objects at runtime without having to explicitly define a class.

-These types were introduced in C# 3.0 and are commonly used in scenarios where temporary data needs to be stored (such as in LINQ queries).
+These types were introduced in C# 3.0 and are commonly used in scenarios where temporary data storage is needed (such as in LINQ queries).

-Some of the characteristics of anonymous types are,
+Some of the features of anonymous types are,

 Creating anonymous types